tytrusty/stuff-blog/docs/06-10-2025-Super Duper Fast Solvers.md

 ## Coordinate Descent
 In the past year or so there's been quite a lot of research on fast solvers that take a coordinate-descent-type approach to solving the optimization problem.
-Coordinate descent works by solving a different optimizaiton problem, one for each (or a subset of) the coordinates in $x$.
+Coordinate descent works by solving a different optimization problem, one for each (or a subset of) the coordinates in $x$.
+This can be done in a highly parallelizable way, and if you choose a small enough subset of coordinates, the per-coordinate solve cost can be suitable for a single thread in a GPU kernel.
+The ability for these methods to leverage GPUs is the big reason we've seen a lot of attention in these type of methods, and without a doubt have produced fast solvers for PBA.

 So for example, if we have $x = [x_1, x_2, x_3]^T$, we can solve a set of optimization problems:
 $$
 x_1^{t+1} = \arg\min_{x_1} E(x_1, x_2^t, x_3^t)
 $$